KerryAlsace/where-to-work/NOTES.md

 Todo:
-  xUsers can't create or edit or delete other users' places (unless admin) -oauth users can't edit themselves
+  xUsers can't create or edit or delete other users' places (unless admin) xoauth users can't edit themselves
   -Get shared places working and displaying
   -Move comments out of places and into shared_places?